d1024choi/pathgan_pytorch/README.md

 ## Preparation
 1) DATASET
-  a) create a folder (for example, /home/dooseop/DATASET/) and copy the driving sequence folders listed in './dataset/train.txt' and './dataset/test.txt' to the created folder. (download: ---)
+  a) create a folder (for example, /home/dooseop/DATASET/) and copy the driving sequences listed in './dataset/train.txt' and './dataset/test.txt' to the created folder. (download: ---)
   b) download 'preprocessed_dataset.cpkl' to './dataset/'. (link: ----)

 2) Libraries